garrett-sutton/garrett-sutton.github.io/_drafts/gwen-in-france.md

 entire flight to Nice.
 Luckily, Grace and I were able to get some rest too (as good as one can on an airplane that is).

+TODO: add in sleep prep and waiting on tarmac here

 Continuing on the topic of flying, Gwen also did really really well on the way home too.
 This flight left Paris in the late afternoon and arrived in Chicago in the early evening.
 Again, Gwen slept for a good portion of